Roko Belic: Early life and education

-Belic was born to Czechoslovakian and Yugoslavian parents, Danica and Dr. Nenad Belic.
+Belic was born to Czechoslovak and Yugoslav parents, Danica and Dr. Nenad Belic.
 During his childhood, his mother used a wrench to lock a broken dial on the family TV to the local PBS channel.
 His first film-making experience was in third grade with his brother, Adrian, when childhood friend Christopher Nolan borrowed a Super 8 movie camera from his parents.
 With Nolan, Belic co–directed the surreal Super 8 film Tarantella (1989), which aired on Image Union, an independent film and video showcase on the Public Broadcasting Service.
 Nolan and Roko also worked together on a documenting a safari across four African countries, organized by the late photojournalist Dan Eldon in the early 1990s.

 Belic grew up in suburban Chicago, attended Evanston Township High School and later attended the University of California, Santa Barbara.
 In April 1994, while a student at the university, Belic organized a gathering of 150 students who engaged with each other while nude.
 The gathering was titled "X-Hibition."